Talk Back and You're Dead: Casting

 According to the author of the novel, Joseph Marco is the perfect role for Timothy "Top" Pendleton but the producers instead gave Marco the character of Jared "Red" Dela Cruz.

-Deleted scene

-The scene where Samantha lost her other shoe after Top Pendleton fights the gang members who chased her.
-Jared carries her home.
-The clip wasn't featured in the actual movie but can be seen in the trailer.
-Another scene features Jared inviting Samantha on a date.

 Soundtrack

 The movie's soundtrack is entitled "Bahala Na" (Eng.
 Translation: Come What May), a duet featuring the two stars of the film, Nadine Lustre and James Reid.

 Reception

 Box office

 According to the showbiz news reporter Ginger Conejero of TV Patrol, the film earned PHP 30 Million on its first 3 days of showing.
 Box Office Mojo places the total gross of PHP 76,941,733 as of September 14, 2014, second to the top-grosser Rurouni Kenshin.
 There has been no official release of the final box office gross from the film's production.

 Critical response

 Philbert Ortiz-Dy of Click the City gave a mixed review in the film, stating that "The film just feels hastily assembled, its only real purpose to provide another platform for the onscreen pairing of Nadine Lustre and James Reid [...] but the pair works best outside the machinations of the plot, when the movie simply gives them the room to linger in an intimate moment."
 He also stated that "Talk Back and You're Dead makes so little sense that it may as well be taking place in an entirely different universe.
 What starts out as a weird little tale of animosity growing into affection turns into a monster of melodramatic convolutions reliant on information that's mostly hidden from the audience."

 Zig Marasigan of Rappler gave a negative review of the film, stating "Trying to make sense of Talk Back and You're Dead is very much like watching a snake eat its own tail.
 It's fascinatingly grotesque, watching a serpent devour itself from the outside.
 It slowly works towards its delicate innards, oblivious to its own demise.
 The snake eventually dies from its own gastric juices, and all you're left with is a reptilian corpse that is just too eager but too consumed to tell its tail from its meal.
 Talk Back and You're Dead doesn't have a horrible story, it simply doesn't have a story.
 But if a film like Talk Back and You're Dead can be produced and released without a need for story, who needs writers?"